Table of Contents:

 - After upload indicate ok to clear:

 Afterwards ensure that the board is configured to boot from hyperflash and reset the board.
-To do this on the boards currently availble to us:
+To do this on the boards currently available to us:

 |Starter Kit Pro||SW6[ALL]=ON|